cyyllam/iyo-apero-christy/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Christy Lam.
-Nice to meet you.
+  Hi, my name is Christy.
+  はじめまして.
 ---

 <!-- this is a subheadline -->
-Born and raised in the Pacific Northwest.
+As a member of the data science team, I work on general automation projects, dashboard building, and promoting R (see my post on why I like R).
+When not dabbling in code, I’m catching up on the latest K-drama and improving my chocolate chip cookie baking skills.